VictorJavier-f90/VictorJavier-f90/README.md

 - ⚡ Fun fact: ...
 -->

-This is Víctor Javier speaking 😃.
-I work in the modelling, analysis, and computation of partial differential equations for Fluid Mechanics 🌊.
+I am Víctor Javier Llorente Lázaro 😃, and I work in the modelling, analysis, and computation of partial differential equations for Fluid Mechanics 🌊.
 The goal and interest of my research is the development of novel and accurate numerical schemes 🎯 for a wide variety of fluid flow phenomena 🌍.

 Additional information:
 - 📌 From Zaragoza (Aragon) in Madrid